Adad650/discordBot-v1/README.md

 - `/time` — Shows the current server time.
 - `/weather [city][State][Country]` — Shows the weather for the specified city.
+- `/sensor` — Reads temperature and humidity from a DHT11 sensor (requires Raspberry Pi with sensor connected).
 - `/help` — Shows help information.

+## Hardware Requirements

+- To use the `/sensor` command, you need a Raspberry Pi with a DHT11 sensor connected to GPIO4.
+- **Raspberry Pi**: Any model with GPIO support (e.g., Raspberry Pi 3, 4, Zero).
+- **DHT11 Sensor**: Digital temperature and humidity sensor.
+- **Wiring**:
+  - Connect the DHT11 data pin to GPIO4 (physical pin 7) on the Raspberry Pi.
+  - Connect the VCC pin of the DHT11 to 3.3V or 5V on the Pi.
+  - Connect the GND pin of the DHT11 to a ground pin on the Pi.
+  - (Optional) Use a 10kΩ pull-up resistor between the data and VCC pins for stable readings.
+- **Libraries**:
+  - `RPi.GPIO` and `dht11` Python libraries must be installed on the Raspberry Pi for sensor support.
+- **Note**: The `/sensor` command will only work when the bot is running on a Raspberry Pi with the DHT11 sensor properly connected and the required libraries installed.

 ## Future Plans